lanl/ScholarGuard/orchestrator/README.md

 complex very fast when working with JSON alone.
 All of the existing models have been validated by performing the steps above, so any existing model can be used for comparison when creating any new model.

-# Collaborators

-Scholarly Orphans Trackers is a collaboration between the Prototyping Team of the Research Library of the Los Alamos National Laboratory and the Computer Science Department of Old Dominion University.

-The Scholary Orphans tracker models are based on the analysis and design of:

-- Harihar Shankar (@hariharshankar)
-- Martin Klein (@martinklein0815)
-- Herbert Van de Sompel (@hvdsomp)

-# License

-This repository is licensed under the Apache 2.0 license.